gilith/hol/README.md

 Profile
 -------

-Before starting, make sure we have the relevant GHC libraries installed with profiling support.
-On a Debian system they are installed like so:
+Before starting, make sure the GHC system and the GHC text and transformers libraries are installed with profiling support.
+On a Debian system the following command installs them:

      apt-get install ghc-prof libghc-text-prof libghc-transformers-prof

-Next use [cabal][] to install the dependent libraries with profiling support:
+Next use [cabal][] to install the other dependent libraries with profiling support:

     cabal sandbox init
     cabal install --only-dependencies --enable-library-profiling